Philodemus of Gadara (c.110—c.30 B.C.E.)

 Philodemus most likely left Athens in the ’80s or ’70s.
 His reasons for leaving are unknown, but he was probably a part of the large movements of people caused by either the Mithridatic Wars of the 80s or the Asiatic campaigns of the 70s.
 A reference in the Suda, a 10th-century Byzantine encyclopedia, suggests that he may have spent time in Himera but was expelled during a famine and a plague, when he was thought to have brought the anger of the gods.
 Unfortunately, it is impossible to comment on the reference’s veracity.
 What is more certain, however, is that Philodemus came to Italy, where he spent the majority of his time in either Rome, or Naples, or both.
 Evidence from his own work On Flattery (PHerc.
 312 col. XIV) places him in the region around the Bay of Naples.
 Likewise, his dedication of three books of On Vices to Vergil, Quintilius Varus, Varius Rufus, and Plotius Tucca provides a further indication of his connection with the various Epicurean schools around Campania.

-Once in Italy, Philodemus secured the patronage of Lucius Calpurnius Piso (c.100-43 B.C.E., consul 58 B.C.E), a wealthy Roman senator and father of Julius Caesar.
+Once in Italy, Philodemus secured the patronage of Lucius Calpurnius Piso (c.100-43 B.C.E., consul 58 B.C.E), a wealthy Roman senator and father-in-law of Julius Caesar.
 According to Cicero, Philodemus met Piso when Piso was an adulescens, a term which applies to any age between 15 and 30.
 There are four pieces of evidence for the relationship between Philodemus and Piso: 1) To Piso, Philodemus dedicated a treatise called On the Good King according to Homer.
 2) In Epigram 27 (AP.
 11.44), Philodemus invites Piso to an Epicurean celebration.
 3) Cicero depicts their friendship in his speech Against Piso; in this work, Cicero does not name Philodemus, but Asconius’ commentary identifies the unnamed Greek as Philodemus (Asc.
 Pis.
 68).
 4) In Catullus 47, Catullus depicts the friendship between a philosopher Socration, who can be identified as Philodemus, and a figure Catullus dubs Priapus, probably Piso.

 Nothing is known about Philodemus’ death, but it is posited that he died around 30 B.C.E.